Ricette di Sicilia

 - 1

-Trim the artichokes, removing the stalks, tough outer leaves and any coarse parts.
-Slice them thinly and soak in lemon-acidulated water to prevent browning.
+Trim the artichokes by removing the stalks, outer tough leaves, and any coarse parts.
+Slice them thinly and soak in lemon-water to prevent browning.

 - 2

-Finely chop the shallot and gently sauté it in a pan with the olive oil until golden.
+Finely chop the shallot and gently sauté it in a pan with the olive oil until golden and fragrant.

 - 3

-Add the artichokes and fry over a fairly high heat for a few minutes.
+Add the sliced artichokes and cook over a fairly high heat for a few minutes to soften.

 - 4

-Pour in the white wine and allow the alcohol to fully evaporate.
+Pour in the white wine and let it bubble away until the alcohol has fully evaporated.

 - 5

-Add a ladle of hot vegetable stock and cook until the artichokes are tender, topping up with more stock if needed.
+Add a ladleful of hot vegetable stock and simmer until the artichokes turn tender, topping up with more stock as needed.

 - 6